-Such expressions reveals his firm conviction, which led to actions at the risk of his own safety.
+Such expressions clearly reveal his firm conviction, which led to actions at the risk of his own safety.

 Another contributor to our anthology, Taishin Kawasoe, Professor Emeritus of Ryūkoku University, picks up on this point by stressing Shiran's determination in terms of his steadfast commitment to his teacher, Honen.
-Kawasoe points out how for 61 years, from the age of 29 when he first met Honen to his own death at the age of 90, Shinran maintained a steadfast dedication and did not waver in the confidence for Honen's teachings.
+Kawasoe points out how for 61 years, from the age of 29 when he first met Honen to his own death at the age of 90, Shinran maintained a steadfast dedication to Honen and did not waver in the confidence for the Pure Land teachings. .
 (Anthology, 196)

-This concludes the three qualities of authentic individuality embraced in wisdom and compassion as seen, again, in, 1) the deeply personal nature of his seeking, 2) the importance of the individual in decision-making, and 3) the steadfastness of his conviction.
-I wish to close this segment by citing the late Prof. Takamaro Shigaraki, one of the leading spokespersons for Shin Buddhism in the past 50 years.
-On the question of "emancipated beings," which I take to be synonymous with persons of authentic individuality, he explains:
+This concludes the three qualities of authentic individuality embraced in wisdom and compassion as seen in, 1) the deeply personal nature of his seeking, 2) the importance of the individual in decision-making, and 3) the steadfastness of his conviction.
+I wish to close this segment on authentic individuality embraced in wisdom and compassion by citing the late Prof. Takamaro Shigaraki, one of the leading spokespersons for Shin Buddhism in the past 50 years.
+On what "emancipated beings" means, he states:

 "Hence, one is able to achieve personal transformation and become an ideal human being. ...
 Ordinarily, we do not live with this kind of independence.
-Usually, we worry about how other people view us However, when we realize true enlightenment and establish our true selves, then we will be able live in reliance upon ourselves and exist as we are."21
+Usually, we worry about how other people view us However, when we realize true enlightenment and establish our true selves, then we will be able live in reliance upon ourselves and exist as we are."
+16

-Thus, "authentic individuality" refers to the state of one's awakening to a true self, which serves as the basis for living a life of unwavering commitment to one's conviction, free from excessive concern about the criticism and even praise of others.
+Thus, "authentic individuality embraced in wisdom and compassion" refers to the state of one's awakening to a true self, which serves as basis for living a life of unwavering commitment to one's conviction, free from excessive concern about the criticism and even praise of others.

-I saw this spirit embodied in the statue of Shinran, which stood near the front gate of Musashino University and serving as an inspiration during my 20 years of teaching there. (show photo of the statue.)
+I saw this spirit embodied in the statue of Shinran, which stood near the front gate of Musashino University and offering inspiration during my 20 years of teaching there. (show photo of the statue.)